 “This team of three showed extraordinary skill, enthusiasm, organisation and professionalism.
 Each student understood their particular responsibilities and was able to deliver a high-quality product efficiently.
 They also reacted with vision and flexibility to changing situations, even at short notice.
 A very productive and invaluable process.” – Caroline Stephenson, Director, Rhythmic Learning

 Getting prepared for the industry

 Develop your portfolio as early as possible.
 At the start of the second year you are required to start networking via your website portfolio, LinkedIn and Twitter.
 So getting out there as soon as possible and building up your portfolio early are the right things to do.

 My aim is to find a job as a graduate game designer at a larger company in Devon or Somerset, because I really like the area, while combining this with my own creative freelance work.
 My final year is setting me up massively to do this because I will have a great network in place – although we are still students, we approach everything as if we are a business.

 Create your own apps, indie releases and serious games and build your profile as a software developer.

 This course will challenge you to innovate in the games sector while honing your software development skills and working for real clients on live projects.
 Work individually and as part of a team, prove your capabilities with tech demos and releases.
-Our course is built on a core of computer science topics, supported by industry veterans and our own in-house Interactive Systems Studio.
+Our course is built on a core of computer science topics, supported by industry veterans and our own games development technologies lecturers.